alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 To my surprise, it took less than 10 minutes to check-in and get my bib-packet.
 Talk about smooth and organized!

 The next step was signing up for a pace group, something I had never tried before.
-The pace team informed me what their pacing strategy was and how they handled water stations.
+The pace team informed me what their strategy was and how they handled water stations.
 They even provided pace tattoos and an extra bib that you wear on your back that designates which pace you're "supposedly" running at.

 With business taken care of, we checked out the various booths and exhibits.
 I picked up a hot green singlet at the Nike zone.
 They also had a neat area set up that displays your name on a screen when you scan your race bib.